 Dig for Razor Clams

 Razor clams are only found on Pacific Northwest beaches, and the very best razor clamming in the whole world is around Ocean Shores and Long Beach.
 During razor clam season, between October and May, get a license and try your hand at this age-old sport.
 While it can be cold and wet, I have to admit that chasing a bivalve is way more fun than I imagined it would be.
-Also note you can only go during approved times at approved beaches so check the Department of Fish and Wildlife website ahead of time.
+You can only go during approved times at approved beaches so check the Department of Fish and Wildlife website ahead of time.
+If you have no idea what I’m talking about and think a clam gun is some type of weapon, be sure to read our beginners guide to razor clamming.

 Go Surfing, or Boogie-Boarding, or Skimboarding